JudyXiaodanZhu/TutorWeb/proposal/Project Proposal.md

 The main page when a student user logins on displays the courses they subscribed on the left panel, other students who are online or offline on the right panel.
 In the middle, they can post a question about a certain subject under that subject's forum.
 When they click "post", the message will be posted to the respective subject page.

-Students can search for tutor name/ course code/
+Users can search for tutor name/ course code/ using the search bar.

 ### Upon logged in as tutor